max-kov/todo-rest/README.md

 ## Conundrums

 I really wanted to join the `update_note` and `archive_note` into the same endpoint.
-This was difficult because they both update notes, which means we have to use the "PUT" HTTP method.
+I wanted to do that because technically they both update the state of a note.
 One solution I thought of initially was to pass keyword parameters "archive" and "edit" along with the request, but I ended up splitting those two methods in the end.

-Additionally, it may make sense to split the endpoint part of the `api.py` file into a separate file, but since the file isn't too big, this isn't much of a problem.
+Additionally, it may make sense to split the `api.py` file into two files - one that handles the app initialisation and another that has endpoint functions, but since the file isn't too big (and the app initialisation part is not too pronounced), this isn't much of a problem.

 ## Improvements

 Useful technology
-- Database (instead of storing all data in the `Notes` class)
+- Database (instead of storing data in the `Notes` class, which is bad because the data is lost with server restarts)
 - Docker (for easier deployment and separation of dependancies)

 Additional features